 I Am Greta is an intriguing choice of title for Nick Grossman’s first documentary film which follows the journey of world-famous climate activist Greta Thunberg.
 Within a few minutes of the film beginning, the conflict that sits on those three words, and indeed throughout the film as a whole, is apparent.

 Unlike the title suggests, Greta is not in fact eager to tell you about herself.
-At numerous points throughout this film it’s obvious she is less than excited to shine a spotlight on her life.
+At numerous points throughout this film, it’s obvious she is less than excited to shine a spotlight on her life.
 It’s a difficult foundation for a documentary and it ends in varying results- a sense of lacking, a lot of questions, and some beautiful and vulnerable moments.

 The story follows Greta’s activism from surprisingly early on, with footage of her sitting alone outside Stockholm’s government buildings back in 2018.
 She has made some climate fact sheets for people to take.
-She is largely ignored or berated by passers by for missing school.
+She is largely ignored or berated by passers-by for missing school.
 Cut to fifteen minutes in and she is being invited to the COP24 Climate Conference in Poland to speak.
-It’s a whirlwind journey captured in this film, tracking her as she meets European leaders, speaks at the EU parliament and as she sets sail across the Atlantic to speak at the UN in New York.
-It’s got all the ingredients for an incredible story of adventure but in her own words Greta sees it ‘…as a very bad movie, because the plot would be so unlikely.’
+It’s a whirlwind journey captured in this film, tracking her as she meets European leaders, speaks at the EU parliament and sets sail across the Atlantic to speak at the UN in New York.
+It’s got all the ingredients for an incredible story of adventure but in her own words Greta sees it ‘…as a very bad movie because the plot would be so unlikely.’
 It’s a theme that runs throughout this documentary, her incredulity at people’s attempt to place such a narrative on her life.
-From the outset she makes clear she is doing this simply because she believes she must.
+From the outset, she makes clear she is doing this simply because she believes she must.
 She would much rather be at home.

 One of the biggest strengths of this documentary is its success in capturing Greta’s authenticity.
 It’s quiet and restrained approach allows her dedication to her beliefs to shine through.
 There is no self-indulgent exploration into Greta’s psyche, but rather a simply artful recording of her experiences and her response.
 With this established, Grossman’s weaving in of media footage of some of her most public critics is a powerful tool to discredit them.
 We are shown brief clips of Vladamir Putin, Donald Trump and other prominent figures taking aim at Greta’s character.
 The criticism ranges from descriptions of a child with no understanding to a ‘brat’ who is ‘mentally ill’.